 The time came when the suffering of others was not enough for them; they needed the spectacle of it too” –Acide Sulfurique (Sulphuric Acid) – Amélie Nothomb

 Initial thoughts: Isn’t it exciting to dive into a novel of which you know nothing about save for its title, author and cover image?
-When I picked up Acide Sulfurique (translated: Sulphuric Acid) from the sparsely filled shelves of the French section of my local library, I was struck by the cover image (which you can view here).
-The cover image features a butterfly which flew into a glass and broke its wing.
+When I picked up Acide Sulfurique (translated: Sulphuric Acid) from the sparsely filled shelves of the French section of my local library, I was struck by the cover image.
+The cover image features a butterfly that flew into a glass and broke its wing.
 I cannot say why I am so intrigued by this cover image.
 Perhaps it is because it is unusual and unlikely, almost surreal.
 There is something unsettling about this image.
 And yet, in such a calamity, a disturbing image can become beautiful.

 About the Book

 Title: Acide Sulfurique (translated title: Sulphuric Acid) Author: Amélie Nothomb Language: French Series: N/A Pages: 212 Year Published: 2005 Pacing: Normal Received: Library Recommended?
 Yes Similar to: The Hunger Games by: Suzanne Collins Genres: Fiction, Dystopian literature, French literature, Dark satire